atomicwhale/obol-guides/updating-dashboard.md

 - Add a new Prometheus datasource
 ![Alt text](static/img/datasource1.png?raw=true)
 ![Alt text](static/img/datasource2.png?raw=true)
-- Note down the UID of the datasource
+- Note down the UID of the datasource (from the browser URL section)
-- Use `http://<container name>:9090` in the URL
+- Use `http://<container name>:9090` in the server URL
 ![Alt text](static/img/datasource3.png?raw=true)
 - Click "Save & test" button at the bottom